git-town/scoop/README.md

-# scoop
+# Git Town Scoop Formula

-Scoop formula for Git Town
+This repository contains the Scoop formula for Git Town.